maisiemay06/TDDetective/README.md

 Add a `Witness` class to help the detective out, the Witness should be able to take a list of arguments to describe what they saw.

+This task will require you to refactor more than just the detective, you may even need to refactor the tests.

 ## Third Task

 Make the crimes tougher, the detective smarter.